webber3242/DeDupe2Activate/README.md

 3. Test with www vs non-www versions
 4. Try http vs https
 5. Test with pinned tabs, active tabs, tabs playing audio
+6. Click the extension icon to test manual cleanup
-6. Restart Chrome to test startup cleanup
+7. Restart Chrome to test startup cleanup
+8. Test with many tabs to verify performance

 ## Contributing

 Found a bug or want to add a feature?
 1. Fork the repo
 2. Make your changes
-3. Test thoroughly
+3. Test thoroughly (especially performance with many tabs)
 4. Submit a pull request

 When reporting issues, include:
 - Your Chrome version
+- Number of open tabs when issue occurred
 - Steps to reproduce the problem
 - What you expected vs what happened
+- Browser console errors (if any)

 ## License

 MIT License - do whatever you want with this code.

+---

 <div align="center">
   <p>Made with ❤️ by <a href="https://github.com/webber3242">Webber</a></p>
   <p>